mholmjensen/locks-and-keys-public/backend/README.md

+# OBSOLETE
-# rfgrid: Backend for Locks and Keys based on Apache usergrid
+# [OBSOLETE, Not necessary] rfgrid: Backend for Locks and Keys based on Apache usergrid
 Starts up rfgrid stack using `docker-compose` which contains

 * Apache Usergrid exposed on `http://localhost:8080`